abhiTronix/vidgear/README.md

 ### CamGear

-CamGear supports a diverse range of video streams which can handle/control video stream almost any IP/USB Cameras, multimedia video file format ([_upto 4k tested_][test-4k]), network stream URL such as `http(s), rtp, rstp, mms, etc.` In addition to this, it also supports live Gstreamer's RAW pipelines and YouTube video/livestreams URLs.
+CamGear supports a diverse range of video streams which can handle/control video stream almost any IP/USB Cameras, multimedia video file format ([_upto 4k tested_][test-4k]), network stream URL such as `http(s), rtp, rstp, rtmp, mms, etc.` In addition to this, it also supports live Gstreamer's RAW pipelines and YouTube video/livestreams URLs.
 CamGear provides a flexible, high-level multi-threaded wrapper around `OpenCV's` [VideoCapture class][opencv-vc] with access almost all of its available parameters and also employs `pafy` python APIs for live [YouTube streaming][youtube-wiki].
 Furthermore, CamGear relies exclusively on [**Threaded Queue mode**][TQM-wiki] for ultra-fast, error-free and synchronized frame handling.

 **Following simplified functional block diagram depicts CamGear API's generalized working:**